Kaju Katli is one of the most popular Indian sweets recipes.

 - Keep stirring continuously until it forms in the dough.

-- Now grease your hand with ghee and knead well for a minute.
+- Now grease your hands with ghee and knead the mixture well for a minute.

-- Decorate with edible silver leaf and cut into diamond shape using a sharp knife.
+- Cut into diamond shape using a sharp knife.

 - Kaju katli is ready to serve.